 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
-Disposable, single use syringes and matrix bands were being used in the practice.

 The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.